KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 # MagicMirror Modules Checks

-The aim is to check all MagicMirror modules listed on the website.
+The aim is to check all [MagicMirror²](https://magicmirror.builders/) modules listed on [the official list in the wiki](https://github.com/MichMich/MagicMirror/wiki/3rd-party-modules).

 This project is still in a very early stage.
 Feedback is very welcome.

 ## get_wiki.sh

-This script fetches the wiki that contains the list of modules.
+This script fetches the wiki that contains the list of the modules.

 ## get_modules.py